punitrathore/clj-parser/README.md

 ### Composing Left

-Similar to compose-right, but instead the function `compose-left` or `<*` discards the results of the second parser, and we are only interested in the results of the first parser.
-For example, we may want to eliminate spaces before parsing.
+Similar to `compose-right`, but instead the function `compose-left` or `<*` discards the results of the second parser, and we are only interested in the results of the first parser.
+For example, we may want to strip the spaces at the end of the string.
 Here is an example -

 ```clj
 ;; If we want to trim the whitespace after parsing a word